 There were various explanations given: The so-called early-start theory said that Britain’s earlier Industrial Revolution meant that her rivals were doing better because of the benefits of the progression from a more agrarian economy to an urbanised model, such as had already happened in Britain in the eighteenth and nineteenth centuries.

 A second theory stressed the beneficial effect of defeat on (West) Germany and Japan.
 They had been forced to rethink, restructure and re-equip their economic bases.
 Was Britain complacent due to being (having been?) a global power.

 There was certainly a lack of investment in public sector infrastructure.
 Although burdened by high post-war debt, the UK was a major recipient under the US Marshall Plan yet struggled to invest in new transport and technologies.
-For example, the UK was still relying on steam trains until the mid 1960s - later than many other countries who had switched to cheaper and more efficient engines and fuels.
+For example, the UK was still relying on steam trains until the mid-1960s – later than many other countries that had switched to cheaper and more efficient engines and fuels.